michaelthielemans/Second-Brain/OpenTofu.md

 ```
 When triggering the plan command terraform will first check if the statefile is up to date with the read world infrastructure.
 I executes a tofu refresh in the background.
 If the state file is refreshed it then can calculate the difference between the configured configuration you have written in the terraform files and the statefile.

 ```
+# apply the configuratio to the real infrastructure
 tofu apply
 ```

 ```
 # show the resources that are in the state file
 tofu show